ioBroker/ioBroker.js-controller/README.md

 ### Object and State Aliases
 **Feature status:** Technology preview (since 2.0.0)

 The Alias Feature allows to define one object/state to be the "alias" of an other object/state.
-The alias-object and the target-object can be different, but need to share the same type (?).

 All Aliases will be created in the Object namespace `alias.0`

-Effectively an Alias object will mirror the state alue of the target object.
+Effectively an `alias` object will mirror the state value of the target object.
 If allowed, both states can be changed and are synced automatically by the ioBroker core system.
-ALso both states can be used to subscribe in scripts and should behave exactly identical.
+Also both states can be used to subscribe in scripts and should behave exactly identical.

 Additionally to defining the target ID theAlias object can also define "read and write functions" to do easy value conversions, so e.g. the target state could contain a power measurement value in Wh (because an adapter delivers the value that way) and the alias could use the same value calculated as kWh.

-As of now (js-controller 2.0.0 release) there are no frontends to configure alias.
+As of now (js-controller 2.0.0 release) there are no front-ends to configure alias.
 To create an alias object simple create a new object with a own name in the `alias.0` namespace and add the alias definition in the common section:

 ```
 {